IBM/data-prep-kit/doc/repo.md

 # Repository Structure and Use

+Here we discuss the structure, use and approach to code management in the repo.

 # Repository structure
 * data_processing_lib - provides the core transform framework and library supporting data transformations in 3 runtimes